Claire Wendland

 Research

 As a medical anthropologist, I focus on healing expertise and the globalization of biomedicine, particularly in southern Africa.
 My first major project explored the experiences of medical students learning to be doctors in Malawi.
 The resulting book was the first ethnography of a medical school in the Global South, and it challenged customary wisdom that took medical training to be inherently reductionist and depoliticizing.
 A second long-term research project examined changing explanations for maternal death and danger in southeast Africa, in a setting in which very high maternal mortality rates forced professionals and lay people alike to develop explanations for the link between birth and death.
-In addition to field research in Malawi, I have also worked on critical studies of metrics, on global health, and on various projects related to medical education.
+In addition to field research in Malawi, I have also worked on critical studies of metrics, on global health, and on various research projects related to medical education.

 Books